Travel

 Thailand's climate varies significantly across its regions, making it essential to plan your visit according to the season.
 The best time to visit is generally between November and February when the weather is cooler and drier.
 In Bangkok, temperatures range from 24°C to 31°C (75°F to 88°F) during this period, making it ideal for sightseeing.

 March to May can be quite hot, with temperatures soaring up to 40°C (104°F) in places like Chiang Mai.
-However, this is also the time for the Songkran Festival, Thailand's traditional New Year, celebrated with water fights across the country. the northern region, including Chiang Rai, can be surprisingly cool during these months.
+However, this is also the time for the Songkran Festival, Thailand's traditional New Year, celebrated with water fights across the country.
+The northern region, including Chiang Rai, can be surprisingly cool during these months.

 June to October marks the monsoon season, with heavy rains particularly in the southern islands like Phuket and Koh Samui.
 Despite the rains, this period can be rewarding with fewer crowds and lush landscapes.
 Bangkok receives an average of 300 mm of rainfall in September, the wettest month.